From Proof to Practice

 The Last Algorithm — Graphic Series

 Graphic novel adaptation testing multi-agent deliberation in constrained creative spaces.
-Scripts, panel breakdowns, and storyboards ready.
-Issues 1-3 by March 2026, 4-5 by April, 6-7 by May.
+Scripts, panel breakdowns, and storyboards complete.
+Live test of MAGI Decision Core-enabled visual production pipeline across a constrained transmedia format.

 Category: Narrative Systems

-Impact: Live test of MAGI-enabled visual production pipeline.
+Impact: Live test of MAGI Decision Core-enabled visual production pipeline.
 Demonstrates framework can handle transmedia adaptation where multiple requirements conflict.

 Category: Edge & Devices